-PAC 202 Discovery Passage to Queen Charlotte Strait and West Coast of Vancouver Island to the west and east sides of the inlet.
-The passage between them is about 30 m wide with a depth of 3.8 m but has a drying rock and a below-water rock off the Burlo Island shore.
-Burts Island lies on a drying flat SW of Burlo Island.

-A sign inside the entrance reads "Maximum speed 7 kn".

-77 Abandoned submarine cables are in the entrance to Bamfield Inlet.
-Cables cross the inlet 0.6 mile south of Aguilar Point and near the north ends of Burlo and Rance Islands.

-A sewer outfall, marked by a sign, extends into the entrance of Bamfield Inlet from its east shore, about 0.1 mile NNE of Aguilar Point.
+PAC 202 Discovery Passage to Queen Charlotte Strait and West Coast of Vancouver Island

+- Bamfield Inlet (48°50'N, 125°08'W) lies on the east side of Mills Peninsula.
+Burlo Island and Rance Island, 1 mile south from the entrance, are connected at low water to the west and east sides of the inlet.
+The passage between them is about 30 m wide with a depth of 1.9 m but has a drying rock and a below-water rock off the Burlo Island shore.
+Burts Island lies on a drying flat SW of Burlo Island. - 76 A sign inside the entrance reads "Maximum speed 7 kn". - Abandoned submarine cables are in the entrance to Bamfield Inlet.
+Cables cross the inlet 0.6 mile south of Aguilar Point and near the north ends of Burlo and Rance Islands. - A sewer outfall, marked by a sign, extends into the entrance of Bamfield Inlet from its east shore, about 0.1 mile NNE of Aguilar Point.
 Submarine pipelines, two of which are potable water intakes, extend into Bamfield Inlet from its east shore, about 0.3 mile SE of Aguilar Point.
 A submarine pipeline (water) crosses the inlet about 0.6 mile south of Aguilar Point.
 Submarine pipelines (water) cross from Rance Island to the east shore of the inlet and from Burlo Island to the west shore.
-Submarine pipelines (water) cross from the south end of Rance Island to Burlo Island and from the south end of Burlo Island to the south shore.

-79 Overhead cables (power), vertical clearances 5.2 and 17 m, cross the channels on the west and east sides of Burlo Island.
+Submarine pipelines (water) cross from the south end of Rance Island to Burlo Island and from the south end of Burlo Island to the south shore. - 79 Overhead cables (power), vertical clearances 5.2 and 17 m, cross the channels on the west and east sides of Burlo Island.
 An overhead cable, vertical clearance 6.4 m, crosses from the east side of Rance Island.

-80 Grappler Inlet Entrance daybeacon, 0.3 mile SE of Aguilar Point on the south entrance point to Grappler Inlet, has a starboard hand daymark.

-81 Bamfield Creek daybeacon, on a reef on the west side of Bamfield Inlet and about 0.6 mile south of Aguilar Point, has a starboard hand daymark.

-Starboard hand buoy Y54 marks a rock lying east of the reef near the public wharf.

-Starboard hand buoy Y56 marks the drying rock in the channel between Rance and Burlo Islands.

-Oil storage tanks and a water tank are on the west side of the inlet, 0.3 mile south of Aguilar Point.
-Oil storage tanks are on the east side of the inlet, close NE of Rance Island.

-A radio tower, 59 m high and marked by red air obstruction lights, is on the east side of Bamfield Inlet about 0.7 mile SSE of Aguilar Point.

-Bamfield Inlet is a seaplane landing area.

-Tidal differences for Bamfield, referenced on Tofino, are in Canadian Tide and Current Tables, Volume 6.
+- 80 Grappler Inlet Entrance daybeacon, 0.3 mile SE of Aguilar Point on the south entrance point to Grappler Inlet, has a starboard hand daymark. - 81 Bamfield Creek daybeacon, on a reef on the west side of Bamfield Inlet and about 0.6 mile south of Aguilar Point, has a starboard hand daymark. - Starboard hand buoy Y54 marks a rock lying east of the reef near the public wharf. - 83 Starboard hand buoy Y56 marks the drying rock in the channel between Rance and Burlo Islands. - Oil storage tanks and a water tank are on the west side of the inlet, 0.3 mile south of Aguilar Point.
+Oil storage tanks are on the east side of the inlet, close NE of Rance Island. - A radio tower, 59 m high and marked by red air obstruction lights, is on the east side of Bamfield Inlet about 0.7 mile SSE of Aguilar Point. - 86 Bamfield Inlet is a seaplane landing area. - Tidal differences for Bamfield, referenced on Tofino, are in Canadian Tide and Current Tables, Volume 6.